How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 Viewers are the key to success for any live stream.
-Viewers are fans and the more viewers you have, the more likely you are to make money on Twitch.

-How Do I get my First Viewers on Twitch?
+How Do I Get My First Viewers on Twitch?

-1. Ask Your Friends to Play with you and Watch
+1. Ask Your Friends to Join

 2. Join a Streamer Support Discord